OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: Introduction

-The classic Kaczmarz method scans each row of the matrix in a cyclic manner and projects its current iterative solution $x_{j}$ onto a hyperplane $H_{i_k}= \{x\in {\mathbb{R}^{m}}\mid A_{(i_k)}x = f_{i_k}\}$ defined by the system rows \cite{1,2,25}.
+The classic Kaczmarz method scans each row of the matrix in a cyclic manner and projects its current iterative solution $x_{j}$ onto a hyperplane $H_{i_k}= \{x\in {\mathbb{R}^{m}}\mid A_{(i_k)}x = f_{i_k}\}$ defined by the system rows \cite{1,2,20}.
 Specifically, the initial value is set to $x_{0}$, assuming that the $i_k$th row has been selected at the $j$th iteration, then the $(j+1)$th estimate vector $x_{j+1}$ is obtained by:

-The convergence of the classic Kaczmarz method depends on the order of matrix row selection, and the convergence speed is slow and it is difficult to provide a convergence theory.
-Therefore, Strohmer and Vershynin \cite{3,4} proposed a random Kaczmarz (RK) algorithm with an expected exponential convergence rate.
-However, the probability criterion for randomly selecting rows in the RK algorithm is not optimal.
-Based on the idea of greed, Ansorge proposed the greedy residual Kaczmarz (GEK) method \cite{5}.
-Nutini et al. proposed the greedy distance Kaczmarz (GDK) method \cite{6}.
-Bai Zhongzhi and Wu Wenting combined the mathematical concept of randomness and introduced a new and more effective selection criterion by defining an indicator set.
-They proposed the greedy random Kaczmarz (GRK) algorithm and its relaxed version \cite{7,8}, which can converge to the system's solution faster.
-Liu et al. proposed a variant of GRK to solve the ridge regression problem \cite{9}.
-Du Yishu et al. introduced an effective distance-based row selection criterion and proposed the distance-based greedy random Kaczmarz (GDRK) algorithm \cite{10}, which has better solving performance than traditional RK and GRK algorithms.
+The classic Kaczmarz method suffers from slow convergence due to its dependence on row selection order and lacks rigorous theoretical guarantees.
+To address these limitations, Strohmer and Vershynin \cite{3,4} introduced the randomized Kaczmarz (RK) algorithm, achieving an exponential convergence rate in expectation.
+However, RK’s random row selection criterion remains suboptimal \cite{4}.
+Subsequent studies proposed greedy variants: Ansorge developed the greedy residual Kaczmarz (GEK) \cite{5}, Nutini et al. formulated the greedy distance Kaczmarz (GDK) \cite{6}, and Bai and Wu designed the greedy random Kaczmarz (GRK) with relaxation \cite{7,8}.
+Further extensions include Liu et al.’s GRK adaptation for ridge regression problem \cite{9} and Du et al.’s distance-based GDRK algorithm \cite{10}, which outperforms classical RK and GRK in efficiency.

-The block Kaczmarz (BK) method \cite{11,12} is a natural extension of the classical Kaczmarz method and provides another effective way to improve its convergence performance.
+The block Kaczmarz (BK) method \cite{11,12} is a natural extension of the classical Kaczmarz method.
 Unlike the row Kaczmarz method, the block Kaczmarz algorithm involves selecting multiple row indices in each iteration.
 Given an initial solution $x_0$, in the $k$-th iteration, first select a subset of row indices $\tau_j\in\left[m\right]$, and then project the iterative solution $x_{j-1}$ onto the solution space $A_{\tau_j}x = f_{\tau_j}$.
-Using the pseudo-inverse of $A_{\tau_j}$, the Kaczmarz iteration formula for the block is
+Using the pseudo-inverse of $A_{\tau_j}$, the Kaczmarz iteration formula for the block is:

 where $A_{\tau_j}$ and $f_{\tau_j}$ respectively represent the submatrix and right-hand vector corresponding to $A$ and $f$.